sirawitb-pr/sim-free-inverse-design-material/README.md

-# Simulation-Free Generative Deep Learning for Inverse Design of 4D-Printed Shape-Morphing Materials
+# Simulation-Free Experiment-Trained Deep Learning for Generative Inverse Design of 4D-Printed Shape-Morphing Materials

 Forward and inverse Pix2Pix conditional GAN models for the pattern &lt;-&gt;
 shape mapping of a 4D-printed bilayer hydrogel system, trained entirely